Parent & Supporters Guide

 - Explore Student Wellness Services!
 This is the on-campus resource for all things mental and physical health, including Health Services, Counselling, Accessibility Services, Wellness Education & Promotion, and Sexual Violence Support.

-- July 5th – Deadline to pay the Residence Deposit
+- June 1st - Deadline to pay the residence deposit

-- Mid July – Tuition Bills posted on WebAdvisor
+- Week of July 24th - Tuition bills posted on WebAdvisor

 In September, your student will be experiencing many new things and trying to establish a community on campus.
 They might also be feeling homesick, anxious about the adjustment, or struggling to meet new people – all of this is very normal!